eugene-gilmore/documentation/docs/vrf/v2/introduction.md

 - If you have several VRF consuming contracts, choose the subscription method.
 - To reduce gas overhead and have more control over the maximum gas price for requests, choose the Subscription method.
 Read the [Subscription Method](/docs/vrf/v2/subscription/) and [Direct Funding Method](/docs/vrf/v2/direct-funding/) pages to understand how the transaction costs are calculated.
 - Because the direct funding method has higher overhead, it cannot return as many random words in a single request as the subscription method.
 You can compare the maximum number of words per request and per method on the [Subscription supported networks](/docs/vrf/v2/subscription/supported-networks/#configurations) and [Direct Funding supported networks](/docs/vrf/v2/direct-funding/supported-networks/#configurations) pages.
+- If you want to transfer the cost of VRF to the end user, the direct funding method may be more suitable as the cost is known and charged at request time.

 ## Supported networks